 How to replace a skylight

-If you would rather save money and install your new skylight yourself, this following section will help you.
+If you would rather save money and install your new skylight yourself, the following section will help you.
 It will explore, in three relatively simple steps, how to replace your old skylight with a new one.

 Remove the old feature